zumba/zumba.github.com/_posts/2015-03-31-how-we-do-css.md

 layout: post
 title: How We Do CSS at Zumba
 description: This is how we do CSS at Zumba.
-tags: [technology, css, sass, front end, engineering]
+tags: [technology, CSS, sass, front end, engineering]
 author: neptunz
 ---

-As you may or may not know Zumba's website consists of a robust app that includes a fully custom ecommerce shop that supports international transactions, class and training search and registration, Zumba Instructor Network (ZIN) admin portal and many other apps.
-Our in-house tech department is responsible for managing the interactive products, developing, testing and deploying the projects.
+As you may or may not know Zumba's website consists of a robust app that includes a fully custom ecommerce shop that supports international transactions, class and training search and registration, the Zumba Instructor Network (ZIN) admin portal and many other apps.
+Our in-house tech department is responsible for managing the interactive products, as well as developing, testing and deploying the projects.

 I was inspired by the teams at <a href="http://dev.ghost.org/css-at-ghost/" target="_blank">Ghost</a> and <a href="https://github.com/styleguide/css" target="_blank">Github</a> to write this article to give you an idea of how we do CSS at Zumba.

 ### Intro - Browser and Device Support
 We try to keep our code as light, modular and DRY as possible.
 We use Modernizr, Autoprefixer and some Foundation components.
-We try to keep our nesting no more than 4 levels deep and we try to make sure that  our naming convention lends itself to reusable components.
+We follow guidelines to keep our nesting no more than 4 levels deep and we make sure that our naming convention lends itself to reusable components.

 We support the last few versions of popular browsers (Chrome, Safari and Firefox).
 At the time of writing this we currently support IE 8+.
 About 2% of our users still use IE 8; we are not out of the woods yet.